ferhatgec/scrift/README.md

 ```

-# Use Edifor with Git and etc.
-## If you are already using Scrift, use the following commands:
+# Use Edifor with Git and etc (If you are already using Scrift, use the following commands)
-## Going to scrift-lang directory, and run:
 ```
  $ scrift default_git_editor
 ```

 ###### Fegeya Edifor, only runs if you're use default shell is Scrift.